Judas Iscariot: Other

 In the Divine Comedy of Dante Alighieri, Judas is punished for all eternity in the ninth circle of Hell: in it, he is devoured by Lucifer, alongside Marcus Junius Brutus and Gaius Cassius Longinus (leaders of the group of senators that assassinated Julius Caesar).
 The innermost region of the ninth circle is reserved for traitors of masters and benefactors and is named Judecca, after Judas.

 In his 1969 book Theologie der Drei Tage (English translation: Mysterium Paschale), Hans Urs von Balthasar emphasizes that Jesus was not betrayed but surrendered and delivered up by himself, since the meaning of the Greek word used by the New Testament, paradidonai (παραδιδόναι, tradere), is unequivocally "handing over of self".
 In the "Preface to the Second Edition", Balthasar takes a cue from Revelation (Vulgate: agni qui occisus est ab origine mundi, NIV: "the Lamb who was slain from the creation of the world") to extrapolate the idea that God as "immanent Trinity" can endure and conquer godlessness, abandonment, and death in an "eternal super-kenosis".
 A Catholic priest, Richard Neuhaus, an admitted student of Balthasar, argues that it is unknown if Judas is in Hell, and it is also possible that Hell could be empty.
 However, French monsignor Léon Cristiani considers that Balthasar and Neuhaus are merely recycling the error of Origenism which includes denying the eternity of Hell "...by a general rehabilitation of the damned, including, apparently, Satan."
 This error, while not considered a formal heresy, was condemned at a synod in 548 AD, which was subsequently confirmed by Pope Vigilius.

 Role in apocrypha

 Judas has been a figure of great interest to esoteric groups, such as many Gnostic sects.
-Irenaeus records the beliefs of one Gnostic sect, the Cainites, who believed that Judas was an instrument of the Sophia, Divine Wisdom, thus earning the hatred of the Demiurge.
-His betrayal of Jesus thus was a victory over the materialist world.
-The Cainites later split into two groups, disagreeing over the ultimate significance of Jesus in their cosmology.
+Irenaeus records the beliefs of one Gnostic sect, the Cainites, who held that Judas was an instrument of Sophia, or Divine Wisdom, thus earning the hatred of the Demiurge.
+His betrayal of Jesus, therefore, was seen as a victory over the material world.
+The Cainites later split into two groups, differing in their views on the ultimate significance of Jesus in their cosmology.